 - Drop off

-Timing is crucial to consider as well for fresh product shipping, because you will need to ship your product with UPS Next Day Air to ensure that your products arrive in good condition.
+When shipping fresh products, timing is paramount.
+Ship your products using an overnight shipping service to ensure that they arrive in good condition.
 When you are using express shipping, you will only be able to ship Monday - Thursday.
 Shipping outside of Monday - Thursday will result in spoilage due to transit delays.

-- We require vendors to ship Monday – Thursday.
-Do not ship perishable items on days that will require transit on a weekend or over a holiday period as the package will simply sit in a warehouse effectively spoiling the product.
+We require vendors to ship Monday – Thursday.
+Do not ship perishable items on days that will require transit on a weekend or over a holiday period, as the package will sit in a warehouse and spoil during this time.

 In addition to listing your products ahead of time, you will also want to make sure that you have the proper packing materials ready for your fresh products, so that when you receive an order and pick your fresh produce, you are ready to ship as soon as possible.